 Service revenue, net.
-Service revenue, net, increased by \$26.2 million, or 5.7%, during Q3 2023 as compared to Q3 2022.
-This increase is primarily attributable to a 13.2% increase in revenue per member per month, which was driven by a 9.7% increase in trip volume.
-These two factors are correlated due to contract repricing and the partial pass-through of costs associated with our shared risk contracts.
-This increase in revenue was partially offset by a 6.6% decrease in average monthly members primarily due to Medicaid redetermination.
-Service revenue, net, increased by \$142.9 million, or 10.9%, during YTD 2023 as compared to YTD 2022, primarily attributable to a 11.2% increase in revenue per member per month driven by a 12.1% increase in trip volume, partially offset by a 0.3% decrease in average monthly membership.
+Service revenue, net, increased by \$26.2 million \$9.8 million, or 5.7% 2.1%, during Q3 2023 Q1 2024 as compared to Q3 2022 Q1 2023.
+This increase is primarily attributable to a 13.2% 18.5% increase in revenue per member per month, which was driven by a 9.7% 7.4% increase in trip volume.
+These two factors are correlated due to contract repricing and the partial pass-through of costs associated with our shared reconciliation, risk contracts, corridor, and/or profit rebate contracts (which are considered shared-risk contracts due to the reconciliation provisions).
+This increase to revenue was partially offset by a 6.6% 13.7% decrease in average monthly members, primarily due to as a result of Medicaid redetermination.
+Service revenue, net, increased by \$142.9 million, or 10.9%, during YTD 2023 as compared to YTD 2022, primarily attributable to a 11.2% increase in revenue per member per month driven by a 12.1% increase in trip volume, partially offset by a 0.3% decrease in average monthly membership redetermination and certain contract losses.

 The change in revenue is impacted by both the change in average monthly members, as well as the rate received per member.
 The change in average monthly members is correlated to the change in revenue because a majority of our contracts are capitated, and we receive monthly payments on a per member per month basis in return for full or shared risk of transportation volumes.
-Declines in membership over the periods presented were anticipated and primarily related to Medicaid redetermination efforts, along with certain contract losses.
+Declines in membership over the periods presented were anticipated and primarily related to Medicaid redetermination, efforts, along with certain contract losses.
 While membership decreased, revenue increased due to increases in the average rate received per member, which increases in line with increases in utilization or trip volume in our shared risk contracts.
 As most of our capitated contracts have been restructured to a shared risk format, revenue increased despite the decline in membership.
 Trip volume increases also positively affected revenue for fee-for-service contracts due to a larger number of services performed.